Black Forest Cake

 - Heavy cream – In the bowl of the stand mixer with the whisk attachment, whip the heavy cream with half the powdered sugar until stiff peaks form.
 Set aside.

-- Cream cheese – In the bowl of the stand mixer with the whisk attachment, whip the cream cheese with the remaining powdered sugar until creamy.
+- Cream cheese – In the bowl of a stand mixer with the whisk attachment, whip the cream cheese with the remaining powdered sugar until creamy.

-Pro tip – Whipping the heavy cream and cream cheese separately prevents the possibility of them separating.
+Pro tip – Whipping the heavy cream and cream cheese separately prevents them from separating.

 Assemble